How do I become a Tech Guide reviewer?

 Interested in becoming a Tech Guide reviewer?
 Here’s how you can get involved.

-The reviews we publish in the Tech Guide are written by our team but based solidly on the feedback of our reviewers - they reflect the views of people from the Parkinson’s community.
+The reviews we publish in the Tech Guide are written by our team but reflect the experience of our reviewers, who are people from the Parkinson’s community.

-We‘re always looking for new reviewers to test out tech for us.
-Before registering to become a reviewer in our ’Review Pool’, please read our initial expectations and requirements below.
+Before registering to become a reviewer in our ‘Reviewer Pool’, please read our initial expectations and requirements below.

 What do we mean by “review”?

 You’ve probably seen a wide range of product reviews before, from one-sentence summaries on Amazon to in-depth analysis from Which? or lifestyle magazines.
-What we’re planning to do is a mix of both, and what we’re asking you to help with is those in-depth consumer-grade reviews.
+We publish a mix of both.

 How many people do we need?

-We will ask several people to review each device or app, and want to make sure we have a range of views.
-We don’t want to ask the same people for help over and over, so we need to build up a fairly large panel of potential reviewers.
-When we need to review something new, we’ll look at our panel and try to find suitable people with a range of backgrounds, and who are actually available and interested in this specific thing.
+We will ask 6 people to review each device or app, and want to make sure we have a range of views.
+When we need to review something new, we’ll look at our Reviewer Pool and try to find suitable people with a range of backgrounds, and who are actually available and interested in this specific thing.

 Do I need anything in particular to be a reviewer?